Florida’s RICO Act

 - For those incidents in which the person arrested for racketeering was engaged, at least two of them had either similar or the same types of the following:

-f. were interrelated by distinguishing characteristics which were not isolated incidents.
+- were interrelated by distinguishing characteristics that were not isolated incidents.

 Statute of Limitations for RICO Violations under Florida Law